1. Home

 • Students can add ‘annotation’ blocks to pages in the portfolio to identify where their work meets specific criteria within the framework

-• Staff (or students if self-assessment has been chosen) can then change the status of the annotation block to reflect whether the work meets the criteria or not
+• Staff can change the status of the annotation block to reflect whether the work meets the criteria or not (provided they have been allocated a Staff role by a Mahara administrator, and students have shared their e-portfolio with them as Reviewer)

 • The overview page will update to reflect the status of annotation blocks